 iSugars 3.0 for iPhone + iPad: Find Food Sugar Content based on USDA DB

-[prMac.com] Revere, Massachusetts - Indie developer James Hollender has announced iSugars - iNutrients: Sugars 3.0 for iOS, a major update to his Health & Fitness app that lists the sugar content of more than 1,100 different foods.
+[prMac.com] Revere, Massachusetts - Indie developer James Hollender today is pleased to announce iSugars - iNutrients: Sugars 3.0 for iOS, a major update to his Health & Fitness app that lists the sugar content of more than 1,100 different foods.
 Broken down into seven Categories or as a complete, alphabetical list with search function, users can lookup and record their daily intake of sugars.
 Each listing includes nine pertinent facts about the food, and this 3.0 update allows users to create custom serving sizes for any item.
 The new version is now a Univeral app that allows for keeping track of personal sugar intake and the ability to backup and restore the personal information.

 The iSugars app provides information about foods and how they are rated for sugar content.
 The following colors help readily identify which is which: